2lambda123/Lab_scheduler/README.md

 2) generate all the combinations; (Here, I applied a small trick: putting an upper limit of the number of combinations of each teaching day, otherwise the final combinations can be unbounded.)
 3) evaluate the combinations based on working load and sort the final list.

 In the original provided example, step 3) actually takes most of the time (a few seconds on my machine).
-It's expected since algorithm is almost brute-force.
+It's expected since the algorithm is almost brute-force.